manish-singh-bisht/Redis-From-Scratch/document_it.md

        1. block ms, blocks util that msTime and any new entries will be listened nearly instantly.
        2. block with 0ms, will be blocked forever and any new entries will be listened nearly instantly.
        3. $ as the id tells redis to read from the new entries after this xread command has been executed.

+11. "INCR": increments the value of a key by 1, if the key doesn't exist, it will be set to 1

 ### <ins>6.
 Redis</ins>